-Being the first listing on Google doesn't matter as much as you might think.
+Being the first listing on Google doesn't really matter.

 There are plenty of articles out there trying to tell you "91% of searchers do not go past the first page".
 That's total bunk.
 I receive multiple visitors a day from page 3, 4, 5, 6, and even beyond the first 100 results!
-There might be some truth that a high percentage of searches do not go beyond the first page, but that's an entirely different matter.
+While there is some truth to stating a good percentage of searches do not go beyond the first page, these marketers and SEO companies neglect tell you the reason why.

 Most searches are simple questions with simple answers.
 Sometimes people use a phrase and then change it before ever clicking a link.
-Sometimes (more often than you may think), the first page cannot satisfy their query so they scan through multiple pages in a search to find the listing that has what they need.
+Sometimes (and more often than you may think), the first page cannot satisfy their query.
+They begin scanning through pages of search results, looking to find the listing that better suits what they need.

-This is even more true when it comes to products, services, companies, and advice.
 People want to compare and be informed.
-They like to cross-reference, read reviews/learn what others think, and they really like to do this as simply and efficiently as possible.
+They like to cross-reference, read reviews/learn what others think — and they really like to do this as simply and efficiently as possible.
 Help them out with UX and SEO!